QuestionableM/SM-BetterPaintTool/README.md

 # How to download and enable

-There are 2 ways to enable the CustomAudioExtension module:
+There are 2 ways to enable the BetterPaintTool module:

 <details>
 <summary><small>SM-DLL-Injector</small></summary>